nkeeley/DS5001---Exploratory-Text-Analytics/README.md

 ### Keeley_M8 Assignment_30MAR2022(1).ipynb

-In this assignment, I utilized a wrapper function for Sklearn's LDA function covered in class to generate topics for a corpus.
+In this assignment, I utilized a wrapper function for Sklearn's LDA function covered in class to generate topics for a corpus of dating profiles.
+The topic content of these profiles was then analyzed by grouping profiles along demographic/socio-economic lines.

 ### M09_04_word2vec-Copy1.ipynb